 You’re eager to climb the career ladder and you feel confident that you can benefit your company in a more advanced role.
 But you’re lacking some of the hard skills needed to move up.
 Obtaining a master’s degree can not only equip you with those skills, it can also be a big advantage to your employer.
 In fact, your company may even be willing to help you cover the cost of your education.

-According to Statista, 47% of U.S. companies offered tuition reimbursement benefits to their employees in 2019.
+According to a 2023 Statista study, 47% of U.S. companies surveyed offered tuition reimbursement benefits to their employees.
 That means it’s a whole lot more likely than you probably thought that your company will back you on your journey to higher education.
 Even if your company doesn’t currently offer a tuition assistance program, there’s hope.
 We’ll show you how you can approach the topic of tuition assistance with your employer.
 You’ll also find below valuable advice on making your case, and hear from an expert who can help point you in the right direction on the road to an online master’s degree.

 Why Would an Employer Help Cover the Cost of a Master’s Degree?